Instead of the milk of human kindness: troubles.

 The information provided on this page should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 The data compiled are for educational uses.

-The main sources are (1) ICD-10 Classification of Mental and Behavioural Disorders by the Word's Health Organisation (WHO), Geneva, 1992, and (2) the Diagnostic and Statistical Manual of Mental Disorders, fourth Edition ( DSM-IV) of 1994, by the American Psychiatric Association (APA), Arlington, VA.
+The main sources are (1) ICD-10 Classification of Mental and Behavioural Disorders by the World Health Organisation (WHO), Geneva, 1992, and (2) the Diagnostic and Statistical Manual of Mental Disorders, fourth Edition (DSM-IV) of 1994, by the American Psychiatric Association (APA), Arlington, VA.
 DSM-IV-TR is a text revision of it from 2000 and replacing DSM-IV.
 In 2013 came DSM-5.
 It is much like its predecessor, DSM-4-TR.

 To ease understanding, some ways of wording are simplified with no losses of meaning and only scantily, in step with principles of plain English as formulated by Martin Cutts.
 For example, "for a minimum of" is replaced by "at least", which means just the same and without loss of information.
 Overseriousness and loosely founded, but studied meticulousness are out of the place, and sacrificing plain English totally is not.
 [Peg]

 The material here was compiled by me some years ago.
 Note the reservation set annexed to the survey. - TK, 2011

 A personality disorder is a severe disturbance in the character constitution and behaviour tendencies of the individual.
 Usually several areas of the personality are involved.
 Such a disturbance is nearly always associated with considerable personal and social disruption.